lucidBrot/adventofcode/README.md

 At least, the for loops are kinda nice - despite table indices counting from `1`.

 And coroutines are nice too.

+#### $\mathbb{Diary\,\, Entry\,\, of\,\, Day \,\,}$8

+We're using $\LaTeX$!
+It's very much not made to perform computations and it shows.
+This one took me longer than most other Tasks.
+It takes some getting used to it, but even then - without *understanding* how $\TeX$ works internally, it's hard to get ahead.
+And the errors are often so useless that it might just as well only distinguish between "Error" and "No Error".
+For example, any error within a loop will surface at the end of the loop.
+Thanks!

+But [have a look at the output pdf](./2019/8/day8.pdf) - I wrote that during development.
+Formatting tricks seem so much easier after trying to use $\TeX$ primitives correctly for a few hours.